The Gift (Inspired by The Ghost of Christmas Past)

 He looked around, nodding.
 He pointed to the fireplace with his hat.
 “February is a little late to still have your Christmas up.”

-“Shhh.
-I’m waiting on Thomas so that we can have Christmas as a family,” she whispered.
-“The girls don’t know Christmas is over.
-They shouldn’t have to wait much longer.
-Thomas will be back any minute now.”
-After the stranger nodded, his eyebrow up, and clicked his tongue, Cynthia stared down at the floor—She knew he didn’t believe her, and she didn’t really have a choice but be straight with him.
-“I really don’t know when he’ll be back… I don’t have any money.
+She knew he didn’t believe her, and she didn’t really have a choice but be straight with him, anyway.
+“I don’t know when he’ll be back.
+I don’t have any money.
 I swear as soon as he does return…”

 “A hot meal would do fine.”

 Cynthia cooked.
 Even though she had to use the remainder of the breakfast food, she wasn’t too worried.
 Thomas had played it close before but always returned right before all the supplies were depleted.
 She smiled and thought maybe this was a sign that he would be home soon.